jackfrost1411/HUST23-SC23-LLMs/gpu-config/README.md

 GPU Config for Using LLMs
 =========================

-We have 40 GiB and 80 GiB SXM4 A100s on the Sol supercomputer, from where these materials were prepared.
+These materials were developed on the [Sol supercomputer][sol], which has 40 GiB PCIE and 80 GiB SXM4 A100s.

 For ASU researchers, or others with similar hardware that's scheduled through SLURM, `X` GiB of memory may be allocated with option `--mem=XG`, and the number `Y` of 80 GiB A100s to allocate may be specified with `-G Y`.
 If full nodes are required, the flags `--exclusive` and `--mem=0` will appropriately allocate all cores, memory, and GPUs.

 LLMs - GPUs and Memory required
 -------------------------------